acmdas/das_fieldstones/morefieldstones2019.md

 “Imagine that everyone in the older age brackets had to write two books—’Smart Things I Have Done in My Life’ and ‘Dumb Things I Have Done in My Life.’
 Be frank.
 Which book do you think would be bigger?
 Even some of the smart things we did were a result of having done dumb things before and suffered the consequences.”—[Thomas Sowell](https://townhall.com/columnists/thomassowell/2004/12/06/random-thoughts-n996213)

+## Facts are not interesting
+Tuesday, 26 November, 2019

+“I’m not interested in documenting.
+Documenting is extremely dull and I’m a very bad reporter.
+When I had an exhibit at the Museum of Modern Art in 1946, my friend, Robert Capa, told me, “Henri, be very careful.
+You must not have a label of a surrealist photographer.
+If you do, you won’t have an assignment and you’ll be like a hothouse plant.
+Do whatever you like, but the label should be ‘photojournalist.’ ”

+“All my training was surrealism.
+I still feel very close to the surrealists.
+But Capa was extremely sound.
+So I never mentioned surrealism.
+That’s my private affair.
+And what I want, what I’m looking for — that’s my business.
+Otherwise I never would have an assignment.
+Journalism is a way of noting — well, some journalists are wonderful writers and others are just putting facts one after the other.
+And facts are not interesting.
+It’s a point of view on facts which is important, and in photography it is the evocation.
+Some photographs are like a Chekhov short story or a Maupassant story.
+They’re quick things and there’s a whole world in them.”—Henri Cartier-Bresson, 1971 interview with Sheila Turner-Seed